dfarmer3/dotfiles/README.md

 By using both KDE and i3, I am able to have a universal menu at the top of my screen (File, Edit, View, etc) plus easy settings menus (printer, bluetooth, general settings, wifi setup) while also endulging in the luxury of a tiling window manager.
 Having automatic window resizing and multi-desktop functionality without the need to click and drag on stuff has made my workflow satisfying to use for both non-CS homework (pdfs with zathura and MS Office stuff with LibreOffice) and programming projects (vim and vscode).

 # userChrome.css
-For the uninitiated, Firefox allows the use of custom CSS files to alter basic functionality of the web browser.
-You can view the comments I added in the file, but basically I made full screen mode more functional when using my Thinkpad (I can use my middle button to close tabs rather than clicking X's).
-Google will basically solve any question you have, which is how I learned the majority of this stuff anyways (LukeSmith.xyz is basically Jesus though, check him out)
+For the uninitiated, Firefox allows the use of custom CSS files to alter the appearance of the web browser.
+You can view the comments I added in the file, but basically I made full screen mode more functional when using my Thinkpad, since by default Firefox has the bookmarks row hidden when in fullscreen.

 ## How to setup:

 ### 1. Enable custom CSS
 - Enter `about:config` in your Firefox address bar
 - Search for `toolkit.legacyUserProfileCustomizations.stylesheets`
-- Set the option to `True`
+- Set this option to `True`
 ### 2. Create userChrome.css file
 - Enter `about:support` in your Firefox address bar
 - In the first table (Application Basics), click on "Open Directory" to open your user directory
 - Create a folder called `chrome` in this directory
-- In the `chrome` folder, create a new file called `userChrome.css`
+- In the new `chrome` folder, create a new file called `userChrome.css`

 # Sample Images